anmalkov/minerkeeper/help.md

 password | The password to access the SMTP server fromEmalAddress | The email address that MinerKeeper will use to send the email messages from toEmalAddress | The email address that MinerKeeper will use to send the email messages to

+### Support the project

+If you want to support the project you can use the next addresses for donation:
+* ZEC t1PtBcUsaE1do2s97Atp89QCJAWbjfCKxym